lucaxbandini/VisageGuard/Step-By-Step-Guide.md

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/37642a24-f81c-4d09-9578-522b3d123224)

-Then, open the terminal at the bottom-left of the project window.
+Then, in PyCharm, open the terminal at the bottom-left of the project window.
 Paste this "py -m pip install .\dlib-19.24.1-cp311-cp311-win_amd64.whl" into it and run it by pressing enter on your keyboard.

 After this, paste "pip install cmake", then "pip install dlib".